 Without treatment, addiction can damage relationships, cause problems at work and lead to financial and legal problems.
 Excessive drug and alcohol use can cause a range of serious health issues, and it can be fatal.
 Treatment for addiction includes rehabilitation, therapy and medication.

 Addiction is unfortunately very common.
 Around 20 million people in the United States suffer from a substance use disorder.
 A substance use disorder often refers to substances that unnaturally increase dopamine levels in the reward pathway.
 These substances include prescription painkillers, illicit substances, nicotine or alcohol (alcoholism).
 Substance addictions are the most well-known form of addictions but people can also suffer from behavioral addictions which include the following:

 - Having sex or viewing pornography.

 - Video gaming and the internet.

-Who is likely to become to suffer from addiction?
+Who is likely to develop an addiction?